 • Freeze in single or double portions and use freezer zip-top bags.
 It saves room in your freezer, makes for quick thawing (just submerge item in hot water), and lets you defrost only what you need.

-• If you aren’t sure how best to freeze a certain item (or long it will keep), check the National Center for Home Food Preservation website.
+• Play it safe.
+If you aren’t sure how best to freeze a certain item (or long it will keep), check the National Center for Home Food Preservation website.

 Need some freezer-friendly recipe ideas?
 Check out these 12 make-ahead freezer meals for moms-to-be.